emirks/yolov5-cross-attention/README.md

-# YOLOv5 with Cross-Attention and P2 Layer Optimizations
+# YOLOv5 with Cross-Attention and P2 Layer Optimizations for Small Object Detection

 This repository contains a modified YOLOv5 model with cross-attention modules and P2 layer optimizations, designed for improved **small object detection** performance through transfer learning techniques.